Bema is an avid dreamtime traveler and teacher who loves sharing her experiences and adventures for others to benefit from.

-I've had the unique opportunity to chat with a few folks who have gotten some of the tattoos we'll be exploring below, and one of the few things they have in common (besides tattoos in some serious places): they are truly dedicated to showing the world what their souls look like.
-They believe that the tattoos they are getting, are more about revealing their inner selves, then about getting the tattoos just for shock value.
+I've had the unique opportunity to chat with a few folks who have gotten some of the tattoos we'll be exploring below.
+Something that they all have in common—besides tattoos in some serious places—is that they are truly dedicated to showing the world what their souls look like.
+They believe that their tattoos reveal their inner selves; it's not really about the shock value.

 So, while I definitely think these tattoos are way on the extreme side for me, if they are what you want, more power to you!

 1. Eyeball Tattoo